 To apply, submit the Application Form, including a recent photo.
 Applications will be considered complete once the deposit is paid.

 If spaces are available in the course one month prior to the closing of enrollment, hopeful participants on the waiting list will be notified that they may join the HTTC.

 For complete information regarding fees, please visit our Payment and Refund Information page.

 The HTTC will be held six days per week, Monday to Saturday, approximately 8.5 class hours per day.

-- Sahajananda requires participation in at least one 10-Day Hridaya Silent Meditation Retreat, either internationally or in Mazunte, Mexico, prior to applying for this course.
+- We require participation in at least one 10-Day Hridaya Silent Meditation Retreat and the completion of the Hridaya Yoga Retreat: Module 1 Intensive prior to applying for the course.

-- Waiting list applicants will be notified by in due time.
-However, approval to join one year’s waiting list does not confer any automatic acceptance to a future course should the participant not ultimately have the opportunity to enroll in the course desired.
-In such a case, the participant is welcome to reapply for a future course.
+- The approval to join one year’s waiting list does not confer automatic acceptance to a future Hridaya Teacher Training Course.
+In such cases, the applicant is welcome to reapply for a future course.